-A. The fall semester of junior year integrates four core courses in which a significant portion of each course will rely and build upon the other subjects and may include joint events and shared projects.
+A. The Fall term of Junior year integrates four core courses in which a significant portion of each course will rely and build upon the other subjects and may include joint events and shared projects.
 To fully maximize the learning experience in these integrated courses, students are strongly encouraged to remain in their assigned sections.
 However, we recognize that some students may need to swap sections in order to accommodate dual degrees and minors.
 Note that course sections are linked and cannot be separated.
 Students requesting a course swap for BL 300, MO 300, or TO 313 must swap all 4 courses.
-If a student only wants to swap BCOM 350, they should try to swap into a section that corresponds to their other core course sections.
-See the diagram below for more information on section days and times.
+If a student only wants to swap BCOM 350, they must swap into a section that corresponds to their other core course sections.

 Q. I need to swap a course.
 What do I do next?

 A. Students who would like to swap a course will need to complete and submit the Core Course Swap Request Form.
 This form will ask you to indicate which sections of a course will work in your schedule.
-You will not be required to find a partner.
-We will match requests one to one on a first-come, first-served basis, conditional on availability of a match.
+We will match requests one to one on a first-come, first-serve basis, conditional on availability of a match.
 The more sections you indicate as working in your schedule, the more likely your swap will be completed.
-You may update (and even cancel) your response if you change your mind.
-The most recent submission of the form will be the one we use, we will delete prior requests on the assumption that they are outdated.

 Q. How long will it take to complete the swap?
 How long do I have to submit the form?

 A. This depends on the number of swap requests received, as well as whether or not there are eligible swap partners in the pool.
-We will begin processing swaps on March 31st and will continue to do so at least once weekly throughout the summer.
-Updates to the form and new responses will be accepted until 2:00 p.m. on Friday, September 1st, 2017.
+The link to the course swap request form will be posted to the bottom of this page when available.